 Indigenous People Day

-Date When Celebrated : Second Monday in October
+Date When Celebrated : This holiday is celebrated on the second Monday in October

 On the second Monday in October, we celebrate Indigenous People Day.
 It is often referred to as Native American Day.
 Indigenous People Day is related to another Native American Day, celebrated on the fourth Friday in November.
 To further complicate matters, what is the definition of indigenous people and native Americans?
 Are they the same?
 Who exactly are we celebrating and honoring, and why?
 Are you among the many people who are confused!?
 Read on.........